-2.2 The AIU officers, in presence of the panchas, offered their personal search to the passenger but he denied and said that he had full trust on the AIU officers.
-Then, the AIU officers asked the passenger whether he wants his baggage to be checked in front of
+2.2 The AIU officers, in presence of the panchas, offer their personal search to the passenger but he denied and said that he had full trust on the AIU officers.
+Then, the AIU officers asked the passenger whether he wants his baggage to be checked in front of Executive Magistrate or Superintendent of Customs, a

-Executive Magistrate or Superintendent of Customs, a Gazetted Officer, in reply to which the said passenger gave his consent that his baggage may be searched in front of the Superintendent of Customs.
+Gazetted Officer, in reply to which the said passenger gave his consent for his baggage may be searched in front of the Superintendent of Customs.

-2.3 The AIU officers again asked the above said passenger whether he had anything dutiable to declare to the Customs Authorities, to which the said passenger denied again.
-The AIU officers asked the passenger to pass through the Door Frame Metal Detector (DFMD) Machine installed near the green channel in the Arrival Hall of Terminal 2 building, after removing all metallic objects from his baggage/ clothes.
+2.3 The AIU officers again asked the above said passenger whether he has anything dutiable to declare to the customs authorities, to which the said passenger denied again.
+The AIU officers asked the passenger to pass through the Door Frame Metal Detector (DFMD) Machine installed near the green channel in the Arrival Hall of Terminal 2 building, after removing all metallic objects from his body/clothes.
 The passenger readily removed all the metallic objects such as mobile, watch etc. and keep in a plastic tray and passed through the DFMD.
-The AIU Officers in presence of Panchas, scanned the baggage of the passenger in X-ray Baggage Scanning Machine placed opposite Belt No. 2 at the arrival hall of Terminal-2, SVPIA, Ahmedabad and found some suspicious or dutiable goods in the check-in a trolley bag of the passenger.
+The AIU Officers in presence of panchas, scanned the baggages of the passenger in X-ray Bag Scanning Machine placed opposite Belt No. 2 at the arrival hall of Terminal-2, SVPIA, Ahmedabad and found some suspicious or dutiable goods in the check in a trolley bag of the passenger.

-2.4 The AIU Officers thoroughly checked all the items of the baggage of the passenger, and they once again asked the passenger, if he had anything dutiable which required to be declared to the Customs to which the said passenger once again denied.
-Thereafter, the AIU officers informed the Panchas that they have doubt that the said passenger carried some high value dutiable goods by way of concealment inside the trolley bag.
+2.4 The AIU Officers thoroughly checked all the items of the baggage of the passenger, and again asked the passenger, if he had anything dutiable which required to be declared to the Customs to which the said passenger once again denied.
+Thereafter, the AIU officers informed the Panchas that they have doubt that the said passenger carried some high value dutiable goods by way of concealing inside the trolley bag.
 Hence, during the continuous and meticulous verification/ scan of suspicious trolley bag, the AIU officers found some suspicious articles which were hidden inside the trolley bag.
-On scanning of the said trolley bag, one Solid Substance of cylindrical shape of gold bar and one pouch of semi-solid substance consisting of gold and chemical mix concealed in the trolley bag was recovered.
+Details are as follows: